Danial-Kord/Latex-CV-Builder/README.md

    ```sh
    mvnw clean package
    ```
-3. Now a foldet with the name of `target` is created.
+3. Now a folder with the name of `target` is created.
 Copy `CVModel1` folder to `target` folder.
-4. Go to the created `target` folder and run the application with Java.
+4. Go to the created `target` folder and run the application with the following command.
    ```sh
    java -jar CVBuilder-0.0.1-SNAPSHOT.jar
    ```
-5. Open Postman application and creat a GET request, in the URL part type `http://localhost:8080/pdfGenerator`.<br />
+5. Open Postman application and create a GET request, in the URL part type `http://localhost:8080/pdfGenerator`.<br />
-   Select `Body` chose `raw` option and use `JSON` instead of `Text` option.
+   Select `Body` choose `raw` option and use `JSON` instead of `Text`.
 Finaly pasete the Json template below and click Send.
    ```json
    {
     "summary":"He is the Best!",